wlegolas/react-vite-pokedex-app/README.md

 This project will be used to learn how create a [React](https://reactjs.org/) application using the tooling [Vite](https://vitejs.dev).

-Also I will use to improve my knowledge related to [React](https://reactjs.org/) and its ecosystem, for example, stack for test, state management, etc.
+Also I will use this repository to improve my knowledge related to [React](https://reactjs.org/) and its ecosystem, for example, stack for test, state management, etc.

 ## Tech stack